ideckia/ideckia_api/api/action/creator/templates/readme.md

 TODO

-## Translations
+## Localizations

-The translations are stored in `lang` directory.
-A JSON for each language.
+The localizations are stored in `loc` directory.
+A JSON for each locale.

 ## Test the action